 Timescales

 All timescales in section 4 are indicative and based on no iterations, rejections and no testing failures.
-Although the MEPCT estimates are indicative of a worst case scenario it is required that an Applicant allows at least 65 days after the date of submission of its Market Entry Application to the MEPCT for executing this procedure.
+Although the MEPCT estimates are indicative of a worst-case scenario it is required that an Applicant allows at least 65 days after the date of submission of its Market Entry Application to the MEPCT for executing this procedure.

 Documents Layouts